canmom/canmom.github.io/_posts/theory/2017-09-26-capital-prefaces.md

 title: Capital, prefaces
 excerpt: There is, it turns out, a lot that Marx and Engels have to say before we actually start with the whole 'reading Capital' thing.
 In large part, Marx complaining about the state of political economy in 1870s Germany.
 This turns out to be surprisingly entertaining.
 categories:
- - econ
+ - theory
  - capital
 tags:
  - capital
 layout: article
+redirect_from: "/econ/capital/capital-prefaces"
 date: 2017-09-26 14:19:00 GMT+0100
 ---
-I am reading *Capital* as part of a reading group led by [@edwad](http://edwad.tumblr.com), who’s incredibly dedicated to helping people understand Marxian economics and has made a very useful [course of reading](https://edwadacademy.tumblr.com/post/118162659440/course-outline).
+I am reading <cite>Capital</cite> as part of a reading group led by [@edwad](http://edwad.tumblr.com), who’s incredibly dedicated to helping people understand Marxian economics and has made a very useful [course of reading](https://edwadacademy.tumblr.com/post/118162659440/course-outline).

-In accordance with a previous version of Edwad’s study guide, I began by reading *Wage Labour and Capital* (since removed from the syllabus) and then *Value, Price and Profit*.
+In accordance with a previous version of Edwad’s study guide, I began by reading <cite>Wage Labour and Capital</cite> (since removed from the syllabus) and then <cite>Value, Price and Profit</cite>.
 Notes from those will be migrated to this site later; for now they can be read at [capitalmomentum](https://capitalmomentum.tumblr.com).

 ## Translator's preface

-*Capital: Critique of Political Economy* (*Das Kapital.
-Kritik der politischen Ökonomie*) was of course originally published in German.
-There are several translations of *Capital* available.
+<cite>Capital: Critique of Political Economy</cite> (<cite lang="de">Das Kapital.
+Kritik der politischen Ökonomie</cite>) was of course originally published in German.
+There are several translations of <cite>Capital</cite> available.
 I will be reading the Penguin translation, translated by Ben Fowkes in 1976.
 This corrects some mistakes and omissions in early translations.
 I'll quote Fowkes himself:

 > So why is a new translation necessary?
 Firstly, the English language itself has changed.
 A translation made in the nineteenth century can hardly survive this change intact.
 Think only of the pejorative sense the word ‘labourer’ has taken on, making its replacement by ‘worker’ essential.
 >